 What is CPI and its importance in Forex Trading

-Did you know you need more than price charts to be a successful and consistent trader?
+Do you think price charts alone will help you be a successful and consistent trader?

 Supply and demand is the driving force of Financial Assets.
 Not price charts!